ReproNim/neurodocker/examples/README.md

 ## `--entrypoint`

 This option sets the container's default entrypoint and applies to Docker and Singularity.
-It adds an `ENTRYPOINT` layer for Docker and replaces the `%runscript` section for Singularity.
+It adds an `ENTRYPOINT` layer for Docker and replaces the `%runscript` section for Singularity (see note below regarding Singularity).

 ```shell
 neurodocker generate [docker|singularity] --base=debian:stretch --pkg-manager=apt \